 Content.ad Dashboard vs Mgid Dashboard

 When comparing Content.ad vs Mgid, it is important to take a look at their dashboard and reporting panel.
-Both the networks have good UI and tons of features to further break down the reporting segment based on top performing goes.
+Both the networks have good UI and tons of features to further break down the reporting segment based on top-performing goes.
 Their dashboards offer an easy to use navigation and segmentation feature for stats and reports.
 They offer widget wise breakage of reports to further help publishers increase their overall revenue from ads.

 Content.ad Earnings Report vs Mgid Earnings Report

 Content.ad provides some steady earnings to its publishers if you’ve good volume of tier one traffic.
 Their competitive revenue share has been proven beneficial to publishers and advertisers.
 Content.ad also performs great for any niche type website since they have good advertiser base in that segment.
 While Mgid performs well for any type of viral site.
 Most of the viral sites make good revenue with Mgid ads.
 Mgid ads are primarily served by websites which are arbitraging and thus tends to be on the lower revenue per click scale.

 More advertiser demand definitely increases the cost per click.
 On the other hand, less publisher’s supply increases the cost per click.
 Getting an idea of the best performing geos can actually help you make higher revenue by running multiple native ad networks in the same ad position.
 Content.ad has strong CPC and CPMs for traffic from countries like UK, Spain, France, Italy and other EU countries.
 MGID has a presence in Africa and South American countries.